 There are over 1.400 TLDs available.
 The most common ones you’re probably familiar with are .com, .net, .io or .uk – but there are also plenty of new ones like .pizza or .xyz.

-.com or others?
 What TLD should I choose?

 If we look at the data, it’s clear that .com is the most used TLD on the internet, and the next biggest TLD (.net) is staggeringly far from it in terms of usage.